mukhsmu/treeIris/README.md

 # treeIris #
-Analysis software for the IRIS experiment @ TRIUMF
+Unpacking software for the IRIS experiment @ TRIUMF

 ## Download and Installation ##